Law Society Of BC Lawyer Lookup

 Are you confused about providing an ID to law firms?
 One would assume that the laws created to protect the common people of Canada would be easy to understand.
-Ideally there would be little to no legal jargon that would get in our way of getting a better understanding of how the law works.
-And yet, law is very complicated and not “user friendly.”
+Ideally, there would be little to no legal jargon that would get in our way of getting a better understanding of how the law works.
+And yet, the law is very complicated and not “user friendly.”
 Most people are unaware of their basic legal rights.
 They have no idea of when the law changes in our legal system.
 What most people think they know about law comes from what they see in movies.

-An excellent example would be the changes in our country’s client verification and identification system.
+There have been changes in our country’s client verification and identification system.
 Basically, client verification and identification rules continue to become far stricter than they were before.

 It’s A Law Society Rule

 Essentially, the Law Society rules have been updated to give clients more options to confirm their identity.
 There are more stringent requirements in order to get your identity verified.
 Law firms also sometimes must obtain additional information regarding your source of funds that you are paying, receiving or transferring.
-According to anti money laundering rules, you might be legally required to share this information with your bank.
+According to anti-money laundering rules, you might be legally required to share this information with your bank.

 In a typical legal procedure, your lawyer needs to identify you.
 The lawyer must lay down the entirety of the work to be completed by them (or their firm).
 And they must make clear the terms of payment and how much they will charge you.
 Certain provinces require lawyers to collect information that’s more popularly known as “know your client.”
 This should be explained in the letter of engagement that you sign with your lawyer.
 Do understand that you will have to share sensitive information with your lawyer or your law firm.
 This article will cover everything briefly for your convenience.